 By default, the cache expires after 4 hours.
-You can configure the interval using an AD Bridge Group Policy setting or, if the policy setting has not been configured, by using the AD Bridge config tool.
+You can configure the interval using an AD Bridge Enterprise Group Policy setting or, if the policy setting has not been configured, by modifying the registry using the AD Bridge Enterprise config tool.

 - 1. Start Active Directory Users and Computers. - 2.
 Find the user. - 3.
 Right-click the user that you want to disable, and then click Properties. - 4.
 Click the AD Bridge Cell Settings tab. - 5.
-In the AD Bridge Cells section, clear the boxes for the cells where you want to disable the user.
-To disable the user's access to all Linux and Unix computers, clear all the boxes.
+In the AD Bridge Cells section, uncheck the boxes for the cells where you want to disable the user.
+To disable the user's access to all Linux and Unix computers, uncheck all the boxes.